Jeep Wrangler (TJ): 2003 Model Year Update

 For the 2003 model year, the Jeep Wrangler TJ received a mid-cycle restyling.
 On the exterior, there were new wheel designs to choose from, as well as new exterior decals.
-Under the hood, a new 2.4L "Power-Tech" Inline Four-Cylinder (I4) gas engine from the Jeep Liberty KJ producing 147 horsepower and 165 lb. ft. of torque replaced the 2.5L Inline Four-Cylinder (I4) gas engine that was shared with the Jeep Cherokee (XJ).
-A new off-road focused Rubicon model was introduced, The Ultradrive 42RLE automatic transmission became the sole automatic transmission regardless of engine choice.
+Under the hood, a new 2.4L "Power-Tech" Inline Four-Cylinder (I4) gas engine from the Jeep Liberty KJ, producing 147 horsepower and 165 lb. ft. of torque, replaced the 2.5L Inline Four-Cylinder (I4) gas engine that was shared with the Jeep Cherokee (XJ).
+A new off-road focused Rubicon model was introduced.
+The Ultradrive 42RLE automatic transmission became the sole automatic transmission regardless of engine choice.
 On the interior, a new steering wheel derived from the Jeep Grand Cherokee (WJ) was added, and interior switch gear was also revised.
 All audio systems were redesigned, and the standard audio system was now an A/M-F/M stereo radio with a cassette player (a single-disc CD player was also available, and a six-disc, in-dash CD changer replaced the previous remotely-mounted unit).
-A standard four-speaker audio system and optional seven-speaker premium audio system with a front center console-mounted subwoofer and amplifier were both available.
+A standard four-speaker audio system and an optional seven-speaker premium audio system with a front center console-mounted subwoofer and amplifier were both available.
 Sirius Satellite Radio became available for the first time on the Wrangler.
 The seats were redesigned with new fabrics and improved comfort.
 The key was also redesigned with a new round head.